 Insurances and pension

-As a director you are employed by the nv and covered by social insurance.
-There are exceptions, namely if you:
+As a director you are employed by the NV and covered by social insurance.
+In some cases, you are not covered by employee insurance as a director, namely if you:

 • have 50% or more of the votes at the shareholders' meeting (possibly together with your spouse);